 DIGITAL LIBRARY

 Welcome to our digital library.
-Included below is our ongoing lecture series of disabled artists, designers and more—launched in July of twenty twenty four.
-The schedule for any upcoming lectures will be posted in the New News section, above, and on our Instagram account.
-Please be sure to sign up for our emails below in the Contact Us section—we will be sending out links to our lectures along with additional cripple updates.
+Included below are two projects we’ve got rolling.
+The first is our ongoing lecture series of disabled artists, designers and more—launched in July of twenty twenty four.
+The second is a mini documentary series called cripple shorts, showcasing the studios (and “non-studios”) of disabled artists and designers.
+The schedule for both will be posted in the New News section, above, and on our Instagram account.
+Please be sure to sign up for our emails below in the *Contact Us* section—we will be sending out links to our lectures along with additional cripple updates.

 Our digital library is hosted on our YouTube channel—all future video based content will be located at this link: www.youtube.com/@cripple_publishing_initiative